mkopylec/charon-spring-boot-starter/README.md

     mappings:
         -
             path: / # Path for mapping incoming HTTP requests URIs.
-            destinations: # List of destination hosts where HTTp requests will be forwarded.
+            destinations: # List of destination hosts where HTTP requests will be forwarded.
             strip-path: true # Flag for enabling and disabling mapped path stripping from forwarded request URI.
 ```